Sami-ayadi/RocketFlow/README.md

-# 🚀 Orbital Insights
+# 🚀 RocketFlow

-**Orbital Insights** is a data warehouse and business intelligence project built around satellites launch data.
+**RocketFlow** is a data warehouse and business intelligence project built around satellites launch data.
 It models real-world satellites and rockest information using a star schema, automates the ETL process with Python, and visualizes insights through Metabase dashboard.

 ## 📊 Project Overview